ShyngysM/MVS-Tester/README.md

 - SWV from STM32CubeIde is configured and work fine, but only with X11
 - SWV Data Trace Timeline Graph can plot in life time a content of chosen variable
 - SWV ITM Data Console can output "printf()"
+- longer vacuum hose reduced the backflow and suction too
+- the hose itself is less soft, but short hose remained with backflow problem

 # TODO:
 1. Create manual mode for motor control
 2. Einstellmöglichkeit über -> conf.h
-3. uart_transmit_csv move to uart_transmit.c and modify!
+3. create uart transmit array
+4. Order check valve (Rückschlagventil)

 # Issues:
-- it has been observed, that sometimes motor doesn't stop on setted degree
+- it has been observed, that with system flash all pins are getting high, which causes the motor turn to a small degree
-- uart_transmit seems not clearing buffer after usage
+- contact issues with pogopins, apparently the suction causes MVS to jiggle from side to side